-(1) Bonterra Resources Inc. ("Bonterra") has an earn-in right of up to 70% of the property.
+(1) Bonterra Resources Inc. ("Bonterra") held an earn-in right of up to 70% of the property which was executed on July 12, 2021.

 2. MINERAL RESOURCES

 Updated Windfall Mineral Resource Estimate

 On April 26, 2021, Osisko filed a PEA, for its 100% owned world-class Windfall gold deposit, located in the Abitibi greenstone belt, Urban Township, Eeyou Istchee James Bay, Québec.
 The MRE included in the PEA is based on drilling completed as of September 2020, and includes analytical results received as of November 30, 2020 (the effective date of the MRE).
 The infill drilling program is expected to be completed in the second half of 2021 which will be followed by a year-end mineral resource estimate supporting the subsequent Windfall feasibility study.
 Highlights are as follows: